indiqusdocs/stpi/docs/InstanceProtection/EnablingInstanceProtection.md

 **After Instance Creation**

 If you already have a Linux or Windows Instance and didn't enable the protection service while creating the instance, you can do it later.
 Navigate to the Listing of the Linux/Windows Instances.
-Click on the particular instance.
-Follow the below steps to activate the protection plan service.
+Click on the particular instance. follow these steps to activate the protection plan service.

 1. Inside the instance listing, find the **Protection** section and click on the **ENABLE PROTECTION** button.
    2. Click on Confirm, and if you want to enable the advanced protection features, then enable the switch.